Indhuja-k/Indhuja-k/README.md

 ### 💻 Passionate About

 - 🌐 Exploring modern web technologies and best practices
-- 🤖 Learning about automation and AI integration
+- 🤖 Diving into smart solutions with AI and automation tools
-- 📈 Improving performance and user experience in web apps
+- 🧩 Growing step-by-step as a web developer through hands-on practice

 ---

 ### 🌱 Currently Learning

-- 💻 Building dynamic web apps with React, Node.js, and MongoDB
+- 🔐 Learning the basics of authentication and secure web practices
 - 🛠️ Enhancing backend APIs and database management
 - 🎓 Expanding my tech knowledge through NPTEL certification courses